bbauska/TUMx-DWAPNx/README.md

 times the size then before.
 Now, that&apos;s nice but looks a bit abrupt.
 One of the things that d3 is really good at is making transitions look smooth and nice.

-So, we&apos;re going to add a little bit more to this and then add a transition and this transition function needs to be called before the actual change of attributes.
+We&apos;re going to add a little bit more to this and then add a transition and this transition function needs to be called before the actual change of attributes.
 So, I&apos;m going to just tell it to transition and then I also need to define how long that transition period is going to be and